ARhackintosh/OC-Configs/README.md

         - you need to add device id depending on your display's res
         - if you have a device with a 6th gen mobo you have to change the IMEI id
     - if you are missing some bios options you need to edit [Kernel-Quirks](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/ivy-bridge.html#quirks-3)
+        - if you have an hp laptop you may enable LapicKernelPanic
     - to change bootargs edit [NVRAM-Add](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/ivy-bridge.html#add-4)
     - if your device has no Native support for nvram you should edit [NVRAM-Delete](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/ivy-bridge.html#delete-3)
     - you have to change the SMBios and add all the missing info(mlb,rom,product,serial) in [Platforminfo](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/ivy-bridge.html#platforminfo)